Submissions

 8. Organization and Structure

-This rating should reflect the organisation and structure of the paper – how well are the elements of the paper (argument, methodology, theoretical framework and supporting evidence) tied together, from the introduction through to the conclusion?
+This rating should reflect the organization and structure of the paper – how well are the elements of the paper (argument, methodology, theoretical framework, and supporting evidence) tied together, from the introduction through to the conclusion?

-1 There is no structure to organise the paper.
+1 There is no structure to organize the paper.

 2 The structure is difficult to discern.